wp-plugins/geshi-source-colorer/readme.txt

 <li>"geshisourcecolorer-block" it is a style with white background and greyed line numbers</li>
 <li>"geshisourcecolorer-block-black" a black style like Emacs, with black background and white line numbers</li>
 </ul>
-These CSS styles defines the <u>container layout</u> of the code bock / line only.
+These CSS styles defines the <u>container layout</u> of the code bock / line only. <u>Store your own layout style in a CSS file within your theme directory with the name "geshi-source-colorer.css", because the plugin tries to find the file and include the automatically.</u>
 </p>

 <p>The section above shows the layout of the container only, so the next step is the layout of the source code, which is filled in the container.
 The layout of the source code is